carpediem/JSend/documentation.md

 public static JSend::error(string $errorMessage, int $errorCode = null): JSend
 ```

-As per the [JSend specification](https://labs.omniti.com/labs/jsend), a JSend compliant response can have 3 status:
+As per the [JSend specification](https://labs.omniti.com/labs/jsend), a JSend compliant response can have 3 status.
+As such, 3 separate named constructors to ease creating these response type are introduced.

-- `success`
-- `fail`
-- `error`

-The class comes with 3 separate named constructors to ease creating these response type.

 #### Parameters